 Jati Heer Qualified in 1996 from Guys & St Thomas’ hospitals and has worked extensively in all types of dental practices, including those committed to seeing very nervous patients alongside a hospital based career.
 In 1998 he completed the MFGDP exam and joined the Royal College of Surgeons (London).
 The JH Dental Clinic was opened in 2002 and has gradually become a full time commitment as a general private dental practice as well as a referral centre for more complex work such as wisdom tooth removal or dental implants.
 It is also utilised by the hospital service to assist their clinics on a regular basis.
-More recently Jati Heer has been doing some teaching courses for dentists at a National level.
 We have a passion for using the latest methods and base our clinical treatments on sound scientific research.

 Apart from work, Jati is a keen aviator and has an interest in keep fit and martial arts.

-Jess, our newest addition, joined our team in 2013.
-She is currently working as our Trainee Dental Nurse, hoping to complete a nursing course and become fully qualified in the next couple of years.
-Jess is a fast learner and has already mastered the basics of nursing.
+Annie joined our team in 2016.
+She is our Trainee Dental Nurse.
+She is extremely knowledgeable about all aspects of dentistry.
 She keeps the surgery immaculate, the patients at ease and is meticulous with contamination control.

 These fillings are made of a material which consists of ceramic and resins mixed together to provide durability, aesthetics and biocompatibility.
 These materials have been used for around 35 years and over the last few years, have become very advanced where shades are matched by mixing different layers.
 We have been heavily involved in this area and published articles on shade matching